Nam4ik/WeatherFetch/README.md

 <h2 align="center"> Using ⛽️</h2>

 >[!WARNING]
->Coordinates and an internet connection are required.
-This information is not stored or used in any way.
+>Coordinates and an internet connection are required if cache not builded properly.
+>To cache weather data you cah run `wfetch rebuild-cache`

 `wfetch -h`